mitch-codes/alx-system_engineering-devops/0x09-web_infrastructure_design/2-secured_and_monitored_web_infrastructure.md

 ![3 server system](2-secured_and_monitored_web_infrastructure.png)

-# FIRE WALLS
+# FIREWALLS

-The fire walls help to iprove data security by controlling waht IP addresses have access to the severs and blocking any unauthorized IP address from accessing the servers.
+The firewalls help to improve data security by controlling what IP addresses have access to the severs and blocking any unauthorized IP address from accessing the servers.

 # SSL certificate

-Th ssl certificate is issued to the web browser and it contains a public encryption and decreption key that is used to decrept data sent by the sever to the web browser and encrypt data sent from the web browser to the server.
-THis ensures that data is secure and cannot be intercepted on transit.
+The SSL certificate is issued to the web browser and it contains a public encryption and decryption key that is used to decrypt data sent by the sever to the web browser and encrypt data sent from the web browser to the server.
+This ensures that data is secure and cannot be intercepted on transit.

 # monitoring clients